 2.5.1 The SAA shall receive BM Unit Metered Volumes from the SVAA, including any Demand Disconnection Volumes.
 The SAA will validate data received from SVAA.

 2.5.2 The SAA shall receive Corrected Component volumes from the SVAA.
 The SAA will validate data received from the SVAA.

+2.5.3 The SAA shall receive Secondary BM Unit Demand Volumes and Secondary BM Unit Supplier Delivered Volumes from the SVAA.
+The SAA will validate data received from the SVAA.

 2.6 BSCCo